rsherman1/rsherman1/README.md

-I am a student in the VCD program at Eastern Washington University.
+I have recently completed a Bachelor of Design in Visual Communication Design at Eastern Washington University.
+I also have a certificate in User Experience Design.
+I am skilled in Adobe Suite, photography, and design thinking.

 ### Links: